tensorflow/docs/site/en/api_docs/python/tf/contrib/lookup/index_table_from_file.md

     vocabulary_file="test.txt", num_oov_buckets=1)
 ids = table.lookup(features)
 ...
-tf.tables_initializer().run()
+tf.compat.v1.tables_initializer().run()

 ids.eval()  ==> [0, 1, 3, 2]  # where 3 is the out-of-vocabulary bucket
 ```

 #### Args:

 * <b>`vocabulary_file`</b>: The vocabulary filename, may be a constant scalar `Tensor`.
 * <b>`num_oov_buckets`</b>: The number of out-of-vocabulary buckets.
 * <b>`vocab_size`</b>: Number of the elements in the vocabulary, if known.
 * <b>`default_value`</b>: The value to use for out-of-vocabulary feature values.
   Defaults to -1.
 * <b>`hasher_spec`</b>: A `HasherSpec` to specify the hash function to use for
   assignation of out-of-vocabulary buckets.
 * <b>`key_dtype`</b>: The `key` data type.
 * <b>`name`</b>: A name for this op (optional).
 * <b>`key_column_index`</b>: The column index from the text file to get the `key`
   values from.
 The default is to use the whole line content.
 * <b>`value_column_index`</b>: The column index from the text file to get the `value`
   values from.
 The default is to use the line number, starting from zero.
 * <b>`delimiter`</b>: The delimiter to separate fields in a line.